SevInf/require-mocked/README.md

 * `opts` - loading options:
     * `opts.mocks` - mocks to use when loading module or its dependencies.
 Keys of the object represents module ids, values - the object to use instead of real module.
+    * `opts.resolves` - stub `require.resolve` for the loaded module so it will return given path for instead of original.
+Format is `{"moduleId": "stub/path"}`.
     * `opts.ignoreMocks` - array of the module id that will always load real modules instead of mocks.

 ## Similar projects